Hawwara: In Egypt

 A fraction of the Hawwara were part the Fatimid army that conquered Egypt, Syria, Palestine and Jordan.
 After the conquest, they were given land grants by the Fatimid caliphs.
 The Hawwara tribe became dominant in El Beheira in Egypt.
 In 1380/1381, Barquq, Sultan of the Mamluks, established some Hawwara groups in Upper Egypt and granted the Iqta' of Girga to the Hawwari chief, Isma'il ibn Mazin.
 Isma'il was succeeded by Umar, the eponymous of the Banu Umar clan.

 Ruling Upper Egypt

 According to Al-Maqrizi in his book ‘kitāb as-sulūk’, a group of Hawwara together with a group of Arabs from Upper Egypt attacked the wali of Aswan in the month of Rajab 798 AH (April 1396) and allied with the Arab tribe of Banu Kanz who inhabited Aswan.
 Al-Maqrizi also writes in his book Al Khetat that in the month of Muharram 815 AH (1412) the Hawwara tribesmen proceeded to Aswan and attacked the Banu Kanz.
 The Arab men fled, but many of them were killed while the women and children were taken into slavery.
 They destroyed the walls of the city and left it in ruins, without inhabitants.
 After sacking al-Fayyum in 1485, the Hawwara tribes became the true rulers of Upper Egypt.

+According to Johann Ludwig Burckhardt in his book ‘Travels in Nubia’, many Christian Copts in Upper Egypt were slaves to the Hawwara chieftains.
+In the villages of Upper Egypt where Copts were settled, they would choose one of the Hawwara sheiks as his master, whom he called “my bedouin” while the sheik would call him “my christian”.
+The Copt then became like a member of his masters family; if he was poor, his master sent to his house provisions of corn and butter and gave him clothes every year; but in return, he was obliged to be constantly attending to his masters orders; assisting him in his field labours, doing all kinds of work for him and accompanying him like a servant whenever the sheik went to meet equals or superiors.
+If the Copt happened to be in good circumstances, he was obliged to make occasional presents to his master, who exempted him on that account from hard work and protected him from the oppressions of any other sheik.
+If the daughter of a Coptic servant was to get married, his Hawwara master would enter her house on the wedding night and put an iron chain around her ankles which he secured with a padlock, and the bridegroom was obliged to make him a present in order to have the padlock opened and the girl restored to freedom.
+The possession of these Christians was transmitted by the sheiks to their descendants.